microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/14-Introduction/README.md

 **Cold vs hot data**
 When training your models, you may require more training data.
 If you’re content with your model, more data will arrive for a model to serve its purpose.
 In any case the cost of storing and accessing data will increase as you accumulate more of it.
 Separating rarely used data, known as cold data from frequently accessed hot data can be a cheaper data storage option through hardware or software services.
 If cold data needs to be accessed, it may take a little longer to retrieve in comparison to hot data.

-Below is an example of the cost of owning an Azure Storage Account [screenshot of Azure cost calculator]

 ### Managing Data
 As you work with data you may discover that some of the data needs to be cleaned using some of the techniques covered in the lesson focused on [data preparation](2-Working-With-Data\08-data-preparation) to build accurate models.
 When new data arrives, it will need some of the same applications to maintain consistency in quality.
 Some projects will involve use of an automated tool for cleansing, aggregation, and compression before the data is moved to its final location.
 Azure Data Factory is an example of one of these tools.